-As the UK's biggest employer, we're excited to tell you about our nationwide competition which supports learning about the careers of the future.
+As England's biggest employer, we're excited to tell you about our nationwide competition which supports learning about the careers of the future.

 With more than 350 different roles making up our workforce, we want to open pupils' eyes and minds to the wide range of opportunities that are available for everyone, to raise aspirations and help you meet the Department for Education's careers strategy.
-And with the recent outpouring of support for the NHS from young people in particular, there has never been a more prominent time to increase awareness of the many careers on offer.
+This year, the competition asks pupils to focus on the variety of diverse job roles in the NHS.
+This is especially meaningful since the NHS celebrates its 75th birthday in 2023.
+So, instead of creating a "thank you" to the NHS, your pupils will be showcasing some of the 350+ roles in the health service.